Hotmansifu/SocialMediaScraper/README.md

 ## Usage
 First of all Make sure you are in SocialMediaScrapper tool directory  with `cd SocialMediaScraper`

-1.Run the script with `./start.sh>`
+1. Run the script with `./start.sh>`
-2.Choose the Socialmedia you want to scrape
+2. Choose the Socialmedia you want to scrape

 Thats all! everything is written in the code after this!
 ## project-status
 Project is: _in progress_
 Further improvements for our project:
-1)New Social media platforms
+1. New Social media platforms

-2)More detailed information about the target.
+2. More detailed information about the target.

-3)Psychological portrait of the target
+3. Psychological portrait of the target

 ## Acknowledgements

 - This project was inspired by https://github.com/Datalux/Osintgram and that project was further used for this project.
 Thanks to them for making the hard work!
--

 ## Contact
 Created by [@Hotmansifu](https://github.com/Hotmansifu) and Nikoloz Jorbenadze - feel free to contact me!